|

 stakeholders in the best value process, and we welcome the encouragement

-to Scottish Councils to engage fully with their staff and to promote
+to Scottish Councils to engage fully with their staff and to

-Best Value solutions will emerge from a process which involves
+that Best Value solutions will emerge from a process which involves

 all stakeholders, including service users and trade unions.
-We

-future years to come not just short-term budget savings with no
+future years to come not just short-term budget savings with

-to high quality training and apprenticeships etc. Recognising
+access to high quality training and apprenticeships etc. Recognising

 that secure employment also encourages further development with